If it’s been a while since you’ve interviewed for a new job, now is a good time to remind you of the biggest problems with interviews.

 You’ve been waiting for your chance to interview and it finally arrives!
 The date and time are set and you know you are going to ace the interview.
 Except it’s been a while since you last interviewed so you begin to second-guess yourself.
 You’re not alone- few people interview often enough to feel confident.

 Feeling confident is one of the biggest problems with interviews you will need to overcome.
 But there are more.

 Here’s Why Interviewing Sucks

-Plus, the interview process is taking longer.
-Companies will call you back 3, 4, 5 times and draws out for what seems like forever.
+Third: the interview process takes a long time.
+Longer than you expect.
+Companies will call you back 3, 4, 5 times and this draws out the process.

 Instead of a win-win scenario, interviews create stress and discomfort for both parties involved.
 But it doesn’t have to be that way.
-You can change your thinking and thoroughly prepare for interviews if you know how.
+You can change your thinking and thoroughly prepare for interviews if you know what to do.